ReScience/rescience.github.io/05-FAQ.md

 price and their closed nature.

-## Is it mandatory to have an open-source license on the code ?
+## Is it mandatory to have an open-source license on the code?

 Yes.
 The code accompanying Re**Science** articles will be archived at [Zenodo](https://zenodo.org/) along with the article and data, entirely under open